meilisearch/documentation/resources/howtos/digitalocean_droplet.md

 ### 1. Create a new droplet

 In any DigitalOcean page, when you are logged in, you will find a menu in the upper-right corner.
-Click on Create -> Droplets
+Click on "Create" -> "Droplets".

 ![Create droplet](../../public/digitalocean/01.create.png)

 ### 2. Select MeiliSearch snapshot

-By default DigitalOcean will show you the "distributions" tab.
+By default, DigitalOcean will display the "distributions" tab.
 Select the "Marketplace" tab and search for "meili".
 Select it.

 ![Marketplace](../../public/digitalocean/02.marketplace.png)

 ### 3. Select your plan

-Select your plan, starting at $5 (click on 'See all plans for more options).
-Memory optimized options will give you better results for a production environment on big datasets.
+Select your plan.
+Plans start at $5 (click on "See all plans" for more options).
+Memory-optimized options will give you better results for a production environment on big datasets.

 ![Select plan](../../public/digitalocean/03.select-plan.png)

 ### 4. Select a region for your droplet

 Select the region where you want to deploy your droplet.
-Remember, the closer you are to your users or customers, the better it will be their search experience with MeiliSearch.
+Remember, the closer you are to your users or customers, the better will be their search experience with MeiliSearch.

 ![Select region](../../public/digitalocean/04.select-region.png)